dbaileychess/flatbuffers-mkdocs/docs/tutorial.md

     var name = monster.Name;
     ```

-These accessors should hold `300`, `150`, and `"Orc"` respectively.
+These accessors should hold the values `300`, `150`, and `"Orc"` respectively.

 !!! note "Default Values"

     The default value of `150` wasn't stored in the `mana` field, but we are
-    still able to retreive it.
-That is because the generated accesors return a
+    still able to retrieve it.
+That is because the generated accessors return a
     hard-coded default value when it doesn't find the value in the buffer.

-#### Subobject Accessors
+#### Sub-object Accessors

 To access sub-objects, in the case of our `pos`, which is a `Vec3`: